-- Oils and tinctures — They are ingested through the mouth and are sometimes considered to fall in the edible category.
+- Oils and tinctures—These are ingested through the mouth and are sometimes considered to fall in the edible category.
 It is taken under the tongue, allowing for faster absorption into the bloodstream.
 It is a good option for people who want to control their dose since it is easier to measure.

-- Inhalation — This is done by smoking a joint or vaping with the aid of a vaporizer.
+- Inhalation—This is done by smoking a joint or vaping with the aid of a vaporizer.
 The body absorbs more when vaping than it does when smoking.
 Therefore, you may want to consume less when vaping.
-The effects last for about two to four hours.
+The effects may last for about two to four hours.

-Marijuana affects everyone differently depending on your body composition, the marijuana strain, daily habits, weight, type of pain, stress levels.
+Marijuana can affect everyone differently depending on your body composition, the marijuana strain, daily habits, weight, type of pain, and stress levels.
 Just like other plants, marijuana’s effects depend on the conditions it was subjected to as it grew.
 With this in mind, you should investigate the product before you use it.
 Below are some things you might want to consider when doing research:

-- What is the marijuana species? – Learn the marijuana species since they have different effects on the body.
-The species include Sativa, Indica, and hybrid.
-Sativa has energizing properties; Indica has relaxing properties.
+- What is the marijuana species?—Learn the marijuana species since they may have different effects on the body.
+These species include Sativa, Indica, and hybrid.
+Sativa has energizing properties whereas Indica has relaxing properties.
 Hybrid is a combination of Indica and Sativa; thus, it is more balanced.

-- What compounds are contained in the present in medical marijuana other than THC and CBD? — Other than THC and CBD, marijuana contains terpenes, which include terpinolene, limonene, caryophyllene, and myrcene.
-These compounds affect your tolerance and anatomy.
+- What compounds are contained in the present in medical marijuana other than THC and CBD?—Other than THC and CBD, marijuana contains terpenes, which include terpinolene, limonene, caryophyllene, and myrcene.
+These compounds may affect your tolerance and anatomy.